huangbeidan/DSE203/lecture1_data/README.md

 # Tutorial for lecture one
-> How to create transformation using Data Integration Tools
+> Demonstrate to create transformation using Data Integration Tools